Yes, Home brewing of wine and beer is legal in India for personal use with some exceptions:

 - Also, don’t try to ship alcohol or cross state boundaries.

 No law states in India that you cannot brew beer or make wine at home but this is only for personal use and not for commercial purposes.
 For a detailed list of regulations refer here.

-The literature mentioned here should not be constituted as legal advice or instigation to break the laws.
+Note: The literature mentioned here should not be constituted as legal advice or instigation to break the laws.
 The advice mentioned here is only to explain the laws and regulations in a simple language and should not be constituted as complete.
 Please consult a qualified legal & tax attorney before fermenting wines or beer.

 The aim of Arishtam is to educate you on the ancient process, best safe practices, and nudge you towards reviving the ancient traditions and recipes.
 Fermentation wines or craft beers should not be an occult art or a mystery practiced by a few but should be a democratic movement for the wise masses.
 Most enthusiasts have many questions on the safety and legality about fermentation at home.
 Here, we try to address some of the concerns.